CueNIMBY

 Icon doesn’t appear

-• Windows: Check hidden icons
+• Windows: Check hidden icons in overflow area

 • macOS: Check menu bar settings